 More Than Just a Ride

 At the end of 2014, we drove our first seriously ill child to a medical appointment in Lansing.
 Since then, we have driven children to hundreds of appointments.
-Our team of 46 volunteer drivers works closely with our families in ways that enhance community ties while breaking through the significant isolation they experience when caring for their seriously ill child.
+Our team of over 50 volunteer drivers works closely with our families in ways that enhance community ties while breaking through the significant isolation they experience when caring for their seriously ill child.

 Since then, we have provided thousands of rides for hundreds of seriously ill children to local medical appointments that likely would have been missed without our support.
 Interestingly, we are the first in the country using volunteer drivers to tackle transportation for all kinds of sick children.
 We also drive transportation-challenged expectant moms to prenatal care and take parents to spend time with their hospitalized infants in the neonatal intensive care unit (NICU).